 Preparation: (1) Take 3 eggs, 3 tablespoonfuls flour, 2 tablespoonfuls sugar, the zest of a lemon, or some vanilla, mix all together.
 (2) Add little by little and while beating, 1 pint boiling milk, till you obtain a thick pap; allow it to cook for 10 minutes, always stirring.
 (3) Pour this on a plate in a 1/2-inch layer and let it cool.
 (4) Cut the cold pap in cakes, steep them in 2 beaten eggs, roll in bread crumbs and fry.
 (5) Serve on napkins, with granulated sugar.
 Proportions for five persons.

-Same as Creme au Chocolate, but use 4 tablespoonfuls coffee for the cream and 2 tablespoons coffee for the sauce.
+Prepare this classic French dessert recipe the same as Creme au Chocolate, but use 4 tablespoonfuls coffee for the cream and 2 tablespoons coffee for the sauce.

 3 eggs, 1 pint milk, 1/2 pound sugar, 3 tablespoonfuls flour, a little vanilla, the yellow rind of one lemon.